 Changing your diet, of course, is part of the bigger picture of changing your lifestyle to manage ulcers, as the following suggests…

 6. Lifestyle Changes

 Our lifestyles have a direct impact on our health and well-being.
 That means there are plenty of things you can change to help reduce the severity of your ulcer symptoms and speed up your recovery.
 One of the biggest things you can do is quit smoking, especially because it can weaken the immune system and make the stomach lining more prone to infection.

 Other positive changes can include exercise, being outdoors, and the following…

 7. Stress Reduction

-Antacids are an over-the-counter medication designed to counteract stomach acids.
-This medication is a popular choice for people looking for quick relief for their ulcer symptoms.
+Antacids are an over-the-counter medication designed to counteract stomach acids, and they are a popular choice to treat stomach ulcers.